 While I certainly don't agree with Peres' political views, and I was never happy with him as a politician, I think that he is excellent and invaluable to Israel as a president.
 But even those who do agree with his politics would probably not want him to serve as prime minister at the age of 88.
 There have been democratically-elected world leaders in their seventies, but eighty-eight is a different league entirely.
 Yes, Shimon Peres is in incredible shape, both physically and mentally, for his age.
 There is no question that he is of sound mind.
 But during the hour and a half that I spent with him, I was very conscious at all times that I was with a very elderly person.
 This does no harm - it may even help - with the role of president, but it would surely be a hindrance to being prime minister.

 The word zaken is homiletically explained to be an acronym of zeh kanah chachmah.
 With age comes wisdom, and there are great Torah scholars of very advanced age who are likewise of sound mind and are an invaluable source of wisdom.
 My own mentor, Rav Aryeh Carmell ztz"l, was well into his eighties and still teaching me wisdom.
 But political leadership requires a degree of strength and vigor that is rarely found with the very old.
 Is it possible?
 I suppose so; but certainly in most cases, people should eventually be allowed to retire from such roles.

 Charedi society has reformed many aspects of rabbinic leadership, such as transferring it from community rabbis to roshei yeshivah, investing it with broad political leadership, and innovating many aspects of Daas Torah.
-But, as discussed yesterday, it is the ostensible investment of this leadership in people over a hundred years old (let alone 88), never allowing them to retire from this role, which is perhaps the most tragic.
+But, as discussed previously, it is the ostensible investment of this leadership in people over a hundred years old (let alone 88), never allowing them to retire from this role, which is perhaps the most tragic.
 Respect and appreciate them for what they are; don't force them into keeping a role for which they are not suited.